Iain Stevenson, Head of Dental at Wesleyan Financial Services, shares the top challenges faced by dentists in the current economic landscape…

 Diversifying income streams, potentially by specialising in certain treatments and procedures or, if you are in the NHS, considering your options within private dentistry could help you strengthen your practice’s financial foundation.

-Similarly, when thinking of investing your personal finances, it’s also worth considering investing surplus funds that may be sitting in a business bank account to protect the fund from losing its value.
+Similarly to investing in your personal finances, it’s also worth considering investing surplus funds that may be sitting in a business bank account to protect the fund from a reduction in purchasing power.

 What does the crisis mean for your retirement plans?